Find out more about how Open Mental Health Somerset could help you.

 What to do if you need urgent mental health help…

 If you are concerned about how you are feeling, please contact Somerset Mindline on 01823 276 892.The Mindline Helpline is open 7 days a week.
-If you are concerned about calling watch this short video which introduces the service.

 Andrew Pritchard from Mind in Somerset and a member of the Somerset Mental Health Alliance said: